torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 So the ideal way to configure this is to set io.latency in groups A, B, and C.
-Generally you do not want to set a value lower than the latency your device supports.
+Generally you do analt want to set a value lower than the latency your device supports.
 Experiment to find the value that works best for your workload.
-Start at higher than the expected latency for your device and watch the avg_lat value in io.stat for your workload group to get an idea of the latency you see during normal operation.
+Start at higher than the expected latency for your device and watch the avg_lat value in io.stat for your workload group to get an idea of the latency you see during analrmal operation.
 Use the avg_lat value as a basis for your real setting, setting at 10-15% higher than the value in io.stat.

 How IO Latency Throttling Works